dmbarbour/wikilon/docs/URLDesign.md

 Maybe I should stick with user logins to start, but add the ability to create capabilities to specific resources under a given authority.
 In particular, something like IDE sessions might make decent capabilities, as might web-sockets or bindings to machines.

+For now, I should probably at least use 'digest' based authentication for users.
+(I'd really hate to use basic auth.)

+## Subdomains?

+An interesting possibility is to leverage subdomains for routing, e.g. such that we can use `machineId.example.com` to route to a particular abstract virtual machine.
+However, setting this up seems to be painful, and I'm not sure the effort is worthwhile.
+If the need arises, I'll look into this in the future.
+Meanwhile, routing to machines via the URI is more immediately useful.

 ## Naming AVMs

 I'd like to consider `NameCoin` or similar cooperative decentralized models integration as a basis for giving AVMs a common name.
 I'd prefer this to use of 'pet names'.